goadesign/goa.design/content/learn/guide.md

 * The app directory contains the generated code that glues the low level HTTP router to your code.
 * The client directory contains the generated code that implements a client Go package as well as a CLI tool that can be used to make requests to the cellar service.
-* The swagger directory contains a swagger specification of the API together with the implementation of a controller that serves the file when GET requests are sent to `/swagger.json`.
+* The swagger directory contains a swagger specification of the API both in JSON and YAML formats.

 As discussed above the `main.go` and `bottle.go` files provide a starting point for implementing the service entry point and the bottle controller respectively.
 Looking at the content of the app